Range Rover Evoque review

 Image 14 of 17

 The graphics aren’t great, but the system itself is easy to get along with, as there aren’t too many menus to go through to get to the different audio and climate settings.
 The touchscreen does require a firm prod with your finger before anything happens, however.

 Other interesting tech includes a wifi hotspot, which allows passengers inside the car to connect smartphones and laptops to the internet on the move.

 Practicality, comfort and boot space

 The Range Rover Evoque is by no means small, at almost five meters long and two meters high.
 It's no surprise then, that there's plenty of space for passengers.

 For that extra bit of practicality, we'd recommend the five-door Evoque option but either way, rear visibility is pretty poor.
 At least the high seating position does give a commanding view of the road ahead and the seats are very comfortable.

-It's worth noting though, that the low-slung roofline on the Evoque means headroom is a bit tight, and shallow side windows create a slightly hemmed-in feel.
+It's worth noting that the low-slung roofline on the Evoque means headroom is a bit tight, and shallow side windows create a slightly hemmed-in feel when you sit in the rear.
 The optional panoramic roof worth around £800 is a pricey option, but it lets in lots of much-needed light.

 Look elsewhere in the cabin and you’ll discover plenty of useful storage space and a number of handy cup-holders.
-The five-door Evoque also leads the way for carrying capacity thanks to its vast 575-litre boot - go for the coupe and these figures drop to 550 and 1,350 litres respectively.
+The five-door Evoque is spacious enough thanks to its vast 420-litre boot, but rivals are more spacious.